Oksana Prodan: Political activity

-In the 2012 Ukrainian parliamentary election, Prodan ran for parliament as a party list candidate of the Ukrainian Democratic Alliance for Reform, led by Vitali Klitschko.
+In the 2012 Ukrainian parliamentary election, Prodan ran for parliament as a party list candidate of the Ukrainian Democratic Alliance for Reform, led by Vitali Klychko.
 She was the fourth on the party's electoral list.

 In the 7th Ukrainian Verkhovna Rada, Prodan became a member of the Committee on Tax and Customs Policy holding the position of first deputy.
 During her work in the Verkhovna Rada, Oksana Prodan authored and co-authored 44 bills and 525 amendments to the bills.
 The privileges of deputies were discontinued with her support, the utilization fee and excise tax for car customization were abolished, European food production rules were adopted, which protect villagers from officials, ensure product quality and create opportunities for export to the EU.

 In the 2014 Ukrainian parliamentary election, Prodan was once again a successful candidate.
 Following the signing of the political agreement between UDAR and the Petro Poroshenko Bloc, Prodan was placed 15th on the latter party's list.
 In the Verkhovna Rada, she headed the deputy group "UDAR", which included 33 deputies of Ukraine of the 7th convocation.

-Since 2015, Oksana Prodan has been the representative of the Chairperson of the Association of Ukrainian Cities Vitaly Klitschko in the Verkhovna Rada of Ukraine.
+Since 2015, Oksana Prodan has been the representative of the Chairperson of the Association of Ukrainian Cities Vitaly Klychko in the Verkhovna Rada of Ukraine.

 In the 8th Ukrainian Verkhovna Rada, Prodan became a member of the Committee on Tax and Customs Policy where she continued to deal with the issues on legislative support for economic reforms.
 In addition, in the 8th Verkhovna Rada, Prodan headed the inter-factional deputy group "Bukovina".
 The accomplishments of "Bukovina" include the introduction of a customs experiment for road works, assistance in the allocation of ₴700 million to repair the roads of the Carpathian Euroregion and the establishment of an Austrian consulate in Chernivtsi.
 Oksana Prodan also became a co-chair of the inter-factional deputy group "For the Rights of Energy Consumers", which united 71 deputies in order to create competitive conditions in the energy markets.
 She was a member of parliamentary groups on inter-parliamentary relations with Israel, France, Georgia, USA, Romania, Moldova, and Bangladesh.

 She participated in the competition for the position of Head of the State Fiscal Service of Ukraine.
 Despite the support of Prodan's candidacy by a considerable number of experts and public figures, Roman Nasirov was elected Head of the State Fiscal Service of Ukraine.
 The organization of the competition provoked many complaints, and Oksana Prodan herself accused Prime Minister Arseniy Yatsenyuk of unwillingness to change the existing corruption and punitive model of the SFS.